corona-warn-app/cwa-documentation/INSTALL.md

 ```shell
 npm runscript my-individual-check
 ```
-See the package-json file for help.
+See the package.json file for help.

 #### Markdown linter